salilab/imp_spatiotemporal_tutorial/doc/trajectory.md

-Trajectory modeling steps 2-4: representation, scoring, and search process {#trajectory1}
+Trajectory modeling steps 2-4: representation, scoring, and search process {#trajectory}
 ====================================

 Now, we have snapshot models for various intermediate states along our process of interest.
 In this step, we will combine these snapshot models to produce trajectories, as described in full [here](https://www.biorxiv.org/content/10.1101/2024.08.06.606842v1.abstract).